The Doctoral Projects, and Oral Examinations

 Research and Design I, II and the Project

 The candidates will discuss with the Dean their areas of interest.
 Books, journals and other material will be reviewed.
-The project will be preceded by a preliminary and final outline.
-The final outline will be the basis for the written project.
-For the doctoral candidates the completion of the outline will complete the course work for Research and Design I, II.
-For the master’s candidates the completion of the outline will complete the course work for Research and Design I. From this coursework, the written project will be developed.
-Where appropriate, case studies may be the major content for the examination.
+The dissertation or project will be preceded by a preliminary and final outline.
+The final outline will be the basis for the written dissertation or project.
+For the doctoral candidates, the completion of the outline will complete the coursework for Research and Design I, II.

-The Master’s candidate will present to the Dean approximately seventy-five double-spaced pages which includes bibliography, charts, graphs, appendices or any material relevant to the research.
-Master’s candidates are not required to have an oral defence.
+The master’s candidate must complete Research I but are not required to have an oral defense.
+Master’s candidates will present to the Dean approximately seventy-five double-spaced pages which includes bibliography, charts, graphs, appendices or any material relevant to the research.
+Master’s candidates are not required to have an oral defense or do Research & Design II.

 The Oral Examination